Updated 21 December 2020

 There is a temporary entry ban in place for non-essential travels to the EU via Sweden until 31st March 2021, but travel from another EU country, a country part of the EEA, UK and Switzerland to Sweden is possible.

 For more information, please visit:

-Sweden currently has no quarantine obligation for travelers.
+Sweden currently has no quarantine obligation for travellers.
 For more information about preventive measures recommended in Sweden, please visit the FAQ page of Public Health Agency of Sweden.

 Updated 21st December 2020

-Finland welcomes leisure travellers from a number of countries where the coronavirus situation has eased.
-There is no mandatory quarantine or testing for travellers from these countries on arrival in Finland: the Vatican, Australia, Japan, Rwanda, South Korea, Singapore, Thailand and New Zealand.
+Finland welcomes leisure travelers from a number of countries where the coronavirus situation has eased.
+There is no mandatory quarantine or testing for the residents from these countries on arrival in Finland: the Vatican, Australia, Japan, Rwanda, South Korea, Singapore, Thailand and New Zealand.